syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 **Adding custom images to list items**

-Custom images can also be added to the ContextChoice list items by indexing them into the Images collection of the [IContextChoiceController](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.Interfaces.IContextChoiceController.html) object associated with the EditControl.
-The Images collection of the IContextChoiceController can be populated by using the code given below.
+Custom images can also be added to the ContextChoice list items by indexing them into the images collection of the [IContextChoiceController](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.Interfaces.IContextChoiceController.html) object associated with the EditControl.

 {% tabs %}